Reviews You Can Rely On

 Fezzari may not be a household name in the mountain bike market, but the consumer-direct brand is hoping to change that by producing quality bikes of all kinds, including the Kings Peak Comp fat bike.
 With a geometry reminiscent of a regular trail bike, the longer and slacker Kings Peak has a very familiar feel when the rubber hits the snow and/or dirt.
 Fezzari's 23-point custom setup ensures a comfortable fit, and the angles are spot on for typical fat bike riding while still being surprisingly capable when taken out of the normal fat bike comfort zone.
 With a sleek carbon frame and a weight of only 31 pounds, this bike pedals efficiently across virtually any surface and looks good while doing it.
 The frame and fork feature a wealth of mounting points for water bottles and other accessories, making it easy to gear up for bike packing or far-flung adventure rides.
 While not exactly flashy, the build is perfectly functional.
 Fezzari also offers a more expensive build and a number of component upgrades to choose from.

 Aside from a couple of minor gripes, we loved the Kings Peak Comp.
 We love SRAM Eagle drivetrains, but the SX version isn't impressive.
 It works well enough, but we find the shifter particularly problematic.
-It's consistently hard to position it in an ergonomically friendly manner.
+It's consistently hard to position it ergonomically.
 The slipping grips on this bike could easily be remedied with a simple pair of lock-on grips.
 The Clarks M2 brakes work well enough to control typical fat bike speeds, but we are unsure of their long-term performance and durability.
 Otherwise, this bike was excellent, and it gets our recommendation.
 We also recommend the Ibis Ripmo V2 XT if conditions don't require a fat tire and you want the best trail bike all around.

 Read more: Fezzari Kings Peak Comp review